Frame

 3. Decision phase:

 The buyer settles on a solution in the form of a good or service.
 They may have informally or formally made a pro and con list and decided on the solution that best meets their needs and priorities with particular attention paid to financial commitment and expected outcome.
-To make sense of the buyer’s behaviour at this stage, ask yourself:
+To make sense of the buyer’s behavior at this stage, ask yourself:

 So our hypothetical buyer has decided after some research that Botox is their preferred method of addressing forehead wrinkles.
 However, they now need to settle on a clinic to undergo treatment.
 Asking and answering the above questions is vital to understanding what draws buyers toward some clinics, and away from others.